TaygaHoshi/tt-project/Lists/List of Spells - Social.md

 **Range:** 3 meters
 **Duration:** 1 round
 **Effect**
 	Target an ally other than yourself.
-This ally's next weapon attack, damaging spell or damaging ability gains (5 + EXP/2) bonus damage.
+This ally is healed for (5 + EXP/2) and its next weapon attack, damaging spell or damaging ability gains a (5 + EXP/2) bonus to its damage.
-	This effect does not stack.

 ## Resonance
 **Complexity:** Complex